Can I Use My Ex’s Unreasonable Behaviour To Get Divorced?

 It is also no longer possible for the other party to contest the divorce, allowing the application to proceed without friction or additional costs.

-Even though it’s no longer possible to submit a divorce application on the grounds of unreasonable behaviour the following information has been retained for informational purposes for those who are interested in how what constituted “inappropriate behaviour” was previously used in divorce proceedings under the old divorce laws.
+Even though it’s no longer possible to submit a divorce application on the grounds of unreasonable behaviour the following information has been retained for informational purposes for people interested in what constituted “inappropriate behaviour” was previously used in divorce proceedings under the old divorce laws.

 Grounds for divorce unreasonable behaviour